kjoconnor/link-cleaner/README.md

 # Link Cleaner
 This is a simple Flask service that will take a link and attempt to "clean" it.
-That means it will follow redirects to its eventual end, try and remove known tracker query parameters, amd maybe more.
+That means it will follow redirects to its eventual end, try and remove known tracker query parameters, and maybe more.

 ## Running
 ```shell